Kahuish Tunnel

 Kahuish Tunnel is one of the world's highest tunnels

-Tunel de Kahuish is a high mountain tunnel at an elevation of 4.516m (14,816ft) above the sea level, located in Ancash, a region of northern Peru.
+Tunel de Kahuish is a high mountain tunnel at an elevation of 4.516m (14,816ft) above the sea level, located in Ancash, a region of Peru.
 It’s one of the world's highest tunnels.